 Here are some types of cash-equivalent investment types:

 • Money Market: A fund usually invested in Treasury bills, CDs and commercial paper from large established institutions.
 They are typically safe, liquid investments.

-• Certificate of Deposit: A fixed period, interest-bearing investment with a bank or savings & loan.
+• Certificate of Deposit: A fixed period, an interest-bearing investment with a bank or savings & loan.
 An FDIC-insured CD is a low-risk investment.

 • Passbook Savings: A bank account that generally provides a low, guaranteed, fixed rate of return.

-• Mutual Funds: A mix of investments that may include stocks, bonds and cash-equivalents.
+• Mutual Funds: A mix of investments that may include stocks, bonds, and cash equivalents.
 The fund is managed by a professional money manager and has a stated objective or investment style.

 Investment Basics: Further Information